ElzaJose/TDK-RDKServiceDocs/AuthService.md

 <a name="method.ClearSessionToken"></a>
 ## ClearSessionToken<div align="right">[<sup>methods & notifications</sup>](#head.Methods)</div>

-This API is used to clear the session token.
-It is a crucial step in maintaining the security of the session.
-By clearing the session token, it ensures that the session cannot be hijacked or misused.
+This API clears the session token.
+It is used when a session is no longer needed or when a session needs to be reset.
+The API returns a success message upon successful execution.

 ### Parameters